allan-tulane/sp24-assignment-01-basiliage/assignment-01.md

   - 2a.
 (6 pts) Translate this to Python code -- fill in the `def foo` method in `main.py`

   - 2b.
 (6 pts) What does this function do, in your own words?
+I believe it calculates the fibonacci sequence to the a specific point.
 .
 .
 .